Advanced Diploma of Financial Planning

 The Advanced Diploma of Financial Planning is the step up you need to show employers or clients that you’re committed to delivering high-level, quality advice as a value add to your general accounting practice.
 The Advanced Diploma covers new areas of advice, building on the knowledge gained during the Diploma-level qualification.
 It’s ideal for candidates who want to be prepared for the real world of financial advice, or alternatively, for the rigours of studying at university level.

 The IPA is pleased to recommend Monarch Institute as our training provider of choice for the Advanced Diploma of Financial Planning.
-Monarch Institute was founded by financial advice veterans who wanted to change the way that accredited training prepared graduates for real-world challenges.
-Since founding, Monarch Institute has trained thousands of financial advice, accounting and bookkeeping professionals.
+Monarch was founded by financial advice veterans who wanted to change the way that accredited training prepared graduates for real-world challenges.
+Since founding, Monarch has trained thousands of financial advice, accounting and bookkeeping professionals.
 They’re now serving small business clients just like yours all over Australia, in sole practice and big-name firms alike.
-So you know you’ll be in good company as a Monarch Institute graduate.
+So you know you’ll be in good company as a Monarch graduate.

 What about the new financial planning education requirements?